Subham7454/frontend/README.md

 # React + Vite

+TO RUN THIS PROJECT ON YOUR MACHINE
+1.git clone this repo
+2.go to project directory
+2.npm install
+3.npm run dev

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: